cdklabs/aws-secrets-github-sync/README.md

 * `-r`, `--repo` - The GitHub full repository name (e.g.
   `cdklabs/aws-secrets-github-sync`).
 If this is not specified, we will try to resolve the repo from the current git settings.
+* `-e`, `--environment` - GitHub environment name to sync secrets to.
+If specified, secrets will be synced to environment secrets instead of repository secrets.
 * `-R`, `--region` - The AWS region to read the secret from.
 If this is not specified, `AWS_REGION` will be used.
 If the secret is an ARN, we will resolve the region from the ARN.